Generalization of Benalcazar-Bernevig-Hughes model to arbitrary dimensions

 \section{Abstract}

-The Benalcazar-Bernevig-Hughes (BBH) model [Science 357, 61 (2017)], featuring bulk quadrupole moment, edge dipole moments, and corner states, is a paradigm of both higher-order topological insulators and topological multipole insulators.
-In this work, we generalize the BBH model to arbitrary dimensions and demonstrate the bulk multipole moment.
-In our demonstration, the analytical solution of corner states can be directly constructed, which possesses a unified and elegant form.
-Based on the corner states solution and chiral symmetries analysis, we develop a general boundary projection method to extract the boundary Hamiltonians, which thoroughly reveals the boundary-localized multipole moments of lower dimension, the hallmark of topological multipole insulators.
-Our work facilitates the unified understanding of topological multipole insulators and unveils their cascade hierarchy versatilely.
+The Benalcazar-Bernevig-Hughes (BBH) model [Science $\bold{357}$, 61 (2017)], featuring bulk quadrupole moment, edge dipole moments, and corner states, is a paradigm of both higher-order topological insulators and topological multipole insulators.
+In this work, we generalize the BBH model to arbitrary dimensions by utilizing the Clifford algebra.
+For the generalized BBH model, the analytical solution of corner states can be directly constructed in a unified way.
+Based on the solution of corner states and chiral symmetry analysis, we develop a general boundary projection method to extract the boundary Hamiltonians, which turns out to be the BBH models of lower dimension and reveals the dimensional hierarchy.